Federal Power Act: The Department of Energy’s Emergency Authority

 DOE and FPC have used the emergency authority several dozen times since 1935 in response to different kinds of emergencies.

-DOE's website contains information on use of the emergency authority from 2000.4 From 2000 through May 2025, DOE used its emergency authority in response to 19 events.
+DOE's website contains information on use of the emergency authority since 2000.4 From 2000 through 2025, DOE used its emergency authority in response to 25 events (Table 1).
 Eleven events were weather-related and included hurricanes, heat waves, and winter storms.
 Some events prompted multiple emergency orders, either because more than one utility experienced emergency conditions (e.g., Winter Storm Elliot in 2022) or because the initial emergency order was extended (e.g., the California energy crisis of 2000-2001).

 Details on the use of the Section 202(c) emergency authority prior to 2000 are not available in a single DOE repository; they are therefore more difficult to comprehensively compile.
 According to one compilation, the emergency authority was used 29 times prior to 2000; 22 of these occasions were in association with World War II.5